rohanbatrain/scripts/README.md

 # Developement Setup

 This repository holds my dev setup configuration.
-It is laid out in form of a journal to document as i go through my setup changes.
+It is laid out in form of a journal to document all of which i go through during my setup on a daily basis.

 ## Dell Latitude E6420